-The following list summarizes the main categories of the 90,000 products carried by Richelieu:
+The following list summarizes the main categories of the some 100,000 products carried by Richelieu:

-- Functional cabinet hardware and assembly products for manufacturing of kitchen cabinets and furniture including traditional and concealed cabinet door hinges, drawer slides, screws, fittings, swivels, lighting products, brackets and other related cabinet hardware products and specialized tools sourced from international manufacturers; - Decorative hardware products such as handles, knobs and mouldings available in a variety of styles, finishes and sizes; - High-pressure laminates in a variety of colours and types of finishes including decorative high-pressure laminates, craftwood veneers, solid surfaces for countertops, decorative tambours, adhesives and related mouldings and panels; - Decorative and functional panels which include particle boards, melamine panels and MDF panels: - Veneer sheets and edge banding products in wood, melamine or polyester and in a wide range of finishes and sizes, some of which are manufactured by Cedan; - Kitchen accessories including storage systems, cutlery trays, sinks, Lazy Susans, towel racks, pull-out storage and pantry systems, decorative kitchen accessories, waste bins and working surfaces; - Finishing products such as lacquers, stains and varnishes; - Protection products for hardwood floors; - Ergonomic workstation components; - Bulletin boards and scoreboards; and - Door and window components manufactured by Menuiserie des Pins.
+- Functional cabinet hardware and assembly products for manufacturing of kitchen cabinets and furniture, including traditional and concealed cabinet door hinges, drawer slides, screws, fittings, swivels, lighting products, brackets and other related hardware products and specialized tools sourced from international manufacturers; - Decorative hardware products such as handles, knobs and mouldings available in a variety of styles, finishes and sizes; - High-pressure laminates in a variety of colours and types of finishes including decorative high-pressure laminates, craftwood veneers, solid surfaces for countertops, decorative tambours, adhesives and related mouldings and panels; - Decorative and functional panels which include particle boards, melamine panels and MDF panels; - Veneer sheets and edge banding products in wood, melamine or polyester and in a wide range of finishes and sizes, some of which are manufactured directly by our wholly owned subsidiary, Les Industries Cedan Inc.; - Kitchen accessories including storage systems, cutlery trays, sinks, Lazy Susans, towel racks, pull-out storage and pantry systems, decorative kitchen accessories, waste bins and working surfaces; - Finishing products such as lacquers, stains and varnishes; - Glass hardware products; - Protection products for hardwood floors; - Ergonomic workstation components; - · Bulletin boards and scoreboards; and - .
+Door and window components, manufactured in part by our subsidiary, Menuiserie des Pins Ltd.

-The distribution activities of Richelieu are the core of its business and accounted for approximately 96% of its total sales in fiscal years 2010 and 2011.
-As at November 30, 2011, Richelieu carried over 90,000 items in inventory (referred to as "stock-keeping units" or "SKUs").
-Richelieu's principal strength lies in its ability to introduce new products to the market, which allows it to adequately respond to the needs of its approximately 70,000 clients.
+The distribution activities of Richelieu are the core of its business and accounted for approximately 96% of its total sales in fiscal years 2012 and 2013.
+As at November 30, 2013, The Company's product selection consists of some 100,000 items (referred to as "stock-keeping units" or "SKUs").
+Richelieu's principal strength lies in its ability to introduce new products to the market, which allows it to adequately respond to the needs of a base of nearly 70,000 clients.

 From a distribution standpoint, Richelieu's fully automated order processing system enables it to ship customer orders in a timely and efficient manner.
-Items are normally stocked in all warehouse locations according to historical demand patterns.
-All inventory records are computerized so that any order may be delivered from the warehouse located closest to the client.
+Items are normally stocked in our warehouse locations according to historical demand patterns.
+Inventory records are computerized so that any order may be delivered from the warehouse located closest to the client.
 Inventories are constantly adjusted in response to changes in demand.

-In order to minimize delivery time, Richelieu engages the services of various independent trucking companies to deliver large bulk order shipments to its customers.
+In order to minimize delivery time, Richelieu engages the services of various independent trucking companies to deliver large bulk order shipments to its largest customers.
 For smaller orders, Richelieu has delivery arrangements with various independent courier companies that provide it with preferential shipping rates established on the basis of the volume of goods shipped annually.
 These arrangements enable Richelieu to avoid the higher costs of running its own transportation system, while retaining full control and flexibility in the management of its delivery network.
 Richelieu is committed to provide customers with timely error-free order processing and rapid delivery.
-The average service turnaround time is 24 hours from the moment an order is placed.
+The average service turnaround time is approximately 24 hours from the moment an order is placed.